BohanXu-74/4-Bit-CPU/README.md

 ## SRC folder stuff

 - Arduino code for the ROM simulator
 - File for my CPU that i simulated on Digital by Hneemann.
-Special thanks!!
+Special thanks for making everything possible!!
 - Pics of my CPU
 - And a little log book that I wrote

+## V2

+- In the folder V2 there are a ton of dig files on my V2 of my 4-bit CPUs
+- Also some of my own machine and assembly code.
+The assembler was written by Bolan Xu.
+Special thanks to him!

+## V3

+- In the folder V3 there are a ton of dig files on my V3 of my 4-bit CPUs
+- Also some machine code in the Digital ROM format.